cvelemen/module_2_challenge/README.md

   - This section starts with picture representing HTML code followed by a brief description of the creator;

 # Contact
- - This section is not a live version of the actual form to be submitted to the creator, but rather and additional info about the creator and how to contact him using email that is provided;
+ - This section is not a live version of the actual form to be submitted to the creator.
  - If you click on the "Contact Me" button you will be redirected to the main header of the page;

  # Footer